 To the north of the harbour there are areas where fish cellars existed in the 19th century.
 The two remaining areas are Fly cellars and Active cellars.
 This is the area where fish were salted to preserve them for market.
 Today the dog-friendly harbour has a small fleet of commercial fishing vessels, landing mainly crabs and lobsters.
 In addition to this, there is a fleet of tripping boats offering fishing and pleasure trips.
 Watersports tuition and equipment hire are also available.

-The RNLI lifeboat station is a great place to visit and see the 2 lifeboats in the boathouse.
-Newquay Rowing club has a full program of pilot gig rowing events and these can be great fun to watch on summer’s evenings.
+The RNLI lifeboat station is a great place to visit and view the two lifeboats in the boathouse.
+Newquay Rowing club has a full program of pilot gig rowing events and these can be great fun to watch on summer evenings.

 The harbour is also home to ‘Sammy’ the seal who follows the fishing boats as they return with their catch.